AverWasTaken/averGPT/README.md

+# Welcome Fin,

-# A Discord Bot Built On The GPT-3 Model From Open-AI.
+## A Discord Bot Built On The GPT-3 Model From Open-AI.

 ## Usage
+The bots prefix is "fin" followed by your request.
+For example,

-- gpt (or fin) (prompt) | Example, "gpt what is the meaning of life?"
+### fin (prompt) | Example, "fin what is the meaning of life?"

 ### Note, GPT 3.5 does have a token limit of 4,097 tokens for the txt file you upload.
 This includes the 500 token response it may choose to send.